Main Bhi Chowkidar: History

 On 14 March 2019, Modi responded to the jibe of Chowkidar Chor Hai coined by Rahul Gandhi by launching a campaign with the slogan "Main Bhi Chowkidar" for his supporters, implying that everyone is a fighter against corruption and social evils.
 Modi even changed the name of his official Twitter handle titled 'Narendra Modi' to 'Chowkidar Narendra Modi'.
 The slogan came under considerable ridicule from opposition, who labeled it as a "new drama".

-In a coordinated campaign, party leaders of the BJP, including party president Amit Shah, Chief ministers and other Union Ministers changed their Twitter profile names by adding a prefix "Chowkidar".
-Eventually, lacs of NDA supporters also changed their names accordingly.
+In a coordinated campaign, party leaders of the BJP, including party president Amit Shah, chief ministers and other union ministers changed their Twitter profile names by adding a prefix "Chowkidar".
+Eventually, lacs of National Democratic Alliance (NDA) supporters also changed their names accordingly.
 Modi addressed a large group of watchmen on audio link as part of the campaign.

 Congress party criticized BJP's election slogan with Rahul Gandhi stating that the truth cannot change since Chowkidar Chor Hai.
 The chief spokesperson of Congress, Randeep Surjewala, responded to Modi's slogan and accused Modi of being the "only chowkidar who is a thief".
 Congress social media team responded with the slogan "Main Bhi Berozgar" (I too am jobless) to highlight the problem of unemployment under the Modi government and to counter Main Bhi Chowkidar campaign.